 According to BLS, the median pay for top executives is approximately $104,000 per year.
 BLS also projects an 8 percent growth in the occupation by 2026.

 Earning an MBA can do more than provide graduates with the tools they can potentially use to obtain high levels of success.
 It can also connect them with an exclusive fraternity of professionals that can provide the connections that can be critical to reaching long-term goals.
 Often, this benefit manifests in the form of various associations or groups who aim to establish and nurture these powerful connections.

 Some of the more prominent MBA-related associations include:

 Learn More about Maryville University’s Online Master’s in Business Administration

 What can you do with an MBA?
 Plenty.
 Obtaining this degree, particularly with a specific concentration, can be the first step toward a rewarding high-level career that can play directly into a graduate’s main interests.
 The skills cultivated by an MBA degree, coupled with the reverence the degree routinely commands, provide a critical advantage to graduates, one that could be parlayed into a role of well-respected leadership and influence.

-Learn more about how Maryville University’s online Master of Business Administration program helps to prepare students for the rapidly changing modern business landscape.
+Learn more about how Maryville University’s online online MBA program helps to prepare students for the rapidly changing modern business landscape.